par2/lamana/docs/index.rst

 used to plot stress distributions, analyze thickessness effects and predict failure trends.

-**User Benefits**: The primary benefits to users is an scientific package that:
+**User Benefits** The primary benefits to users is an scientific package that:

 -  **Simplicity**: given a model and parameters, analysis begins with three lines of code